-Go online and for a child, type ‘Children speech and language therapy + the name of your area’ into your search engine.
-For yourself, type in ‘Adult speech and language therapy + the name of your area’.
-Or we can do this for you, just ring our helpline on.
+Go online and if you're looking for help for your child, type ‘Children speech and language therapy + the name of your area’ into your search engine.
+For yourself, a family member or friend, do a search for ‘Adult/teenage speech and language therapy + the name of your area’.
+Or we can do this for you - just ring our helpline on 0808 802 0002.

 Once you’ve found your local NHS service, you can normally make the referral yourself, by completing a form or by phoning for an appointment.
 You will need to give your name, address, date of birth and GP details.
 Or you can ask your GP to make the referral for you.

 What if there is no NHS service where I live?